ghuntley/passwordkata/README.md

 # Retro

-* Assume each verification takes one second to complete.
-How would you solve Feature #2 and Feature #3 so tests can run faster whilst preventing password timing attacks?
+* How would you solve Feature #1, Feature #2 and Feature #3 whilst preventing password timing attacks?